dbt-labs/dbt-fusion/README.md

 # dbt F✦SION engine (BETA)

-This repo hosts components of the dbt Fusion engine, a CLI tool-chain that is the future of `dbt`.
+This repo hosts components of the dbt Fusion engine, the foundation for future innovation in `dbt`.
 The dbt Fusion engine is written in Rust and is designed for speed, correctness, and has a native understanding of SQL across multiple data warehouse SQL dialects.

 > [!IMPORTANT]
 > **Note: the dbt Fusion Engine is in Beta!**